top of page

 Fracture

-The objective of fracture repair is to provide rigid stability for the bone and facilitate bone union.
-This stability can be achieved through internal or external fixation implants.
+The primary objective of fracture repair is to provide rigid stability for the bone and facilitate proper bone union.
+This stability can be achieved through internal or external fixation implants, both of which play a crucial role in ensuring successful bone healing.

 Fracture Planning and Owner Compliance